Choose your pension option

 Single life versus joint life pension options

-You can only choose a single life option if either of the following applies:
+You can choose a single life option only if one of the following applies:

 - You do not have a spouse